 Whatever the case, you don’t have to stop using your regular bookie.
 When your standard bookie offers competitive odds, place your bets there.
-However, when you find better US NFL betting odds elsewhere, why not try them out?
+However, why not try them out when you find better US NFL betting odds elsewhere?
 This “line shopping” can ensure you always get the best sportsbook odds for Super Bowl lines.

 Pre-match betting markets usually feature a static opening line.
-After the game begins, live odds will shift wildly, depending on how the game is going.
+After the game begins, live odds will shift wildly, depending on how the game goes.
 Live betting markets see huge amounts of action during top sporting events, like the Super Bowl.

 Boosted odds are improvements to the odds you’re betting at, applied on a promotional basis by operators, and they’re most commonly available for major events and leagues at online sportsbooks.
 Be aware that different sportsbooks boost odds by varying amounts, following operator-specific algorithms.